About Stephen Fear

 Fear combines a successful business career with his philanthropic interests.
 He is a Patron of Lucy Air Ambulance for Children.
 They are a registered charity that is dedicated to delivering air transfers for seriously ill babies and children in the UK.
 They provide elective (planned) medical air transport between local hospitals and specialist critical care units.
 The service is provided at no cost to the families of the children involved.

 Fear is an experienced judge and has judged for The CBI/Lloyds Bank Awards (twice), which included presenting the award for Young Entrepreneur of the Year.
 Fear has also judged the London Loves Business / Talent and Excellence Awards alongside Baroness Brady CBE, London’s Pimlico Plumbers founder Charlie Mullins OBE and Chief Executive of International Airlines Group, Willie Walsh.
-Other judging responsibilities have included The Good Web Guide 2015, a variety of Children’s Literary competitions, The Amazon Growing Business Awards 2016, and will include the NatWest Great British Entrepreneur Awards 2017.
+Other judging responsibilities have included The Good Web Guide 2015, a variety of Children’s Literary competitions, The Amazon Growing Business Awards 2016, and the NatWest Great British Entrepreneur Awards 2017.

 Fear frequently speaks at corporate events, exhibitions and dinners, which has included talks at the British Library the Victoria and Albert Museum, London Olympia, and the ExCel, London.
 In November 2012, Fear spoke at an inaugural talk for Heropreneurs in central London with General Sir David Richards head of the Combined British Armed Forces.
 In 2013, Fear also took part in a panel debate as part of Prime’s Enterprise for Over 50s with Esther Rantzen.
 In December 2014 Stephen gave a keynote speech in association with South West Housing Initiative Ltd. (SWHI) at the meeting of its All Party Parliamentary Group at The House of Commons.